- Do I need to teach the whole syllabus?

 There is no advantage in opting for Coursework rather than Alternative to Coursework.
 This is a matter of choice for individual schools and teachers.

-Both components require learners to assess the significance of an event, person or development and will demonstrate the same skills and understanding.
-The same generic mark scheme is used for marking both components.
+Both components require learners to assess the same skills and understanding.

 How can I be sure my learners' coursework will be acceptable to the external moderator?

 Cambridge makes every effort to ensure that coursework tasks are acceptable.
 Once coursework tasks have been set, we urge you to send in the proposed tasks for vetting before the work is done by your learners.
 We forward the proposed tasks to coursework consultants who provide comments on them and, if necessary, give advice on how they could be improved.

 We also offer online Coursework Training Programmes, which give you the opportunity to practice your skills within different aspects of the coursework marking process.
 These can be booked through the Events and training calendar on our public website.

 However, we cannot guarantee that the level of marks awarded in any individual school will be exactly in line with the marks awarded in another school.
 Therefore, each year the coursework marks of some schools have to be adjusted, up or down, as a result of external moderation.
 If this happens, reasons are given by the moderator in a report sent to the school.

 The Coursework Handbook explains this in more detail.
 All teachers should read the handbook carefully before starting on coursework.

 Can I adapt the mark scheme for coursework?

 No, the generic mark scheme must be used exactly as it is in the syllabus.